 5G will be one of the most critical building blocks of the European digital economy and society in the next decade.
 Europe has taken significant steps to lead global developments towards this strategic technology.
-Europe's 5G strategy is outlined in the RSPG Opinions on 5G10, the EC Communication on the connectivity for a European Gigabit society11, the EC Action Plan on 5G12 and EC Strategy "A Europe fit for the digital age"13, which encompasses the EC Digital Decade Communication14.
-In terms of spectrum, the "mid-band" range enables a good compromise between capacity and coverage and RSPG recognises that there may be additional spectrum requirements in the "mid-band" for future development.
+Europe's 5G strategy is outlined in the RSPG Opinions on 5G, the EC Communication on the connectivity for a European Gigabit society, the EC Action Plan on 5G and EC Strategy "A Europe fit for the digital age", which encompasses the EC Digital Decade Communication.
+Regarding the development of 6G, the RSPG will further investigate and identify early indications of additional spectrum and harmonisation needs and/or potential implications on spectrum regulation.

+In terms of spectrum, the "mid-band" range (6 425 - 7 125 MHz) enables a good compromise between capacity and coverage and RSPG recognises that there may be additional spectrum requirements in the "mid-band".